AzlinRusnan/Iris_PySpark_Analysis/README.md

 ##  Objectives

+1. Extract the Iris dataset from R
-1. Load the Iris dataset into a Spark DataFrame.
+2. Load the Iris dataset into a Spark DataFrame.
-2. Split the dataset into training and testing sets.
+3. Split the dataset into training and testing sets.
-3. Select and implement a classification algorithm using Spark MLlib.
+4. Select and implement a classification algorithm using Spark MLlib.
-4. Employ techniques such as cross-validation and grid search to fine-tune hyperparameters.
+5. Employ techniques such as cross-validation and grid search to fine-tune hyperparameters.
-5. Evaluate the performance of the tuned model using relevant evaluation metrics (accuracy, precision, recall, F1-score).
+6. Evaluate the performance of the tuned model using relevant evaluation metrics (accuracy, precision, recall, F1-score).

 ## Methodology